cvar-upm/cvg_quadrotor_swarm/README.md

 Some drones supported by this framework ARE NOT TOYS.
 Even operation by expert users might cause SERIOUS INJURIES to people around.
 So, please consider flying in a properly screened or isolated flight area.

-## cvg_quadrotor_swarm stack
+## Description

-NOT UPDATED.
-FOR INSTALATION GO TO installation/installation_instructions.txt
+(NOT UPDATED.
+FOR INSTALATION GO TO installation/installation_instructions.txt)

 We present a cost-effective framework for the prototyping of vision-based quadrotor multi-robot systems, which core characteristics are: modularity, compatibility with different platforms and being flight-proven.
 The framework is fully operative and based on [ROS](http://ros.org/ "Robot Operating System").
 It works in simulation and in real flight tests of up to 5 drones, and was demonstrated during our participation in the 2013 International Micro Air Vehicle Indoor Flight Competition [IMAV2013](http://www.imav2013.org/ "2013 International Micro Air Vehicle Indoor Flight Competition") (Toulouse, France).